corescript-lang/archive/simpleinterpreter.md

 A Corescript interpreter can be very simple.
-Sadly, a basic interpreter only parses 1 line at a time.
+Sadly, this basic interpreter idea only parses 1 line at a time.
 This means no indents and no chunks of code.

 But a basic interpreter can help you practice your programming skills, and can be used in hobby operating systems.